vrdominguez/vrdominguez/README.md

 ### Hi there 👋

+Passionate about technology and computers from a young age, I entered this world driven by vocation.

+I am not afraid of new challenges and enjoy experimenting with new technologies and concepts.

+- 🔭 I’m currently working as PLatform Engineer

 <!--
 **vrdominguez/vrdominguez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.